Could not include enriched category theory - contents

 Not every abelian category is a concrete category such as Ab or Mod.
 But for many proofs in homological algebra it is very convenient to have a concrete abelian category, for that allows one to check the behaviour of morphisms on actual elements of the sets underlying the objects.

 The following embedding theorems, however, show that under good conditions an abelian category can be embedded into Ab as a full subcategory by an exact functor, and generally can be embedded this way into , for some ring .
 This is the celebrated Freyd-Mitchell embedding theorem discussed below.

 This implies for instance that proofs about exactness of sequences in an abelian category can always be obtained by a naive argument on elements – called a “diagram chase” – because that does hold true after such an embedding, and the exactness of the embedding means that the notion of exact sequences is preserved by it.

 Alternatively, one can reason with generalized elements in an abelian category, without explicitly embedding it into a larger concrete category, see at element in an abelian category.
 But under suitable conditions this comes down to working subject to an embedding into , see the discussion at Embedding into Ab below.

 First of all, it’s easy to see that not every abelian category is equivalent to Mod for some ring .
 The reason is that has all small category limits and colimits.
-The category of finitely generated -modules is an abelian category that lacks these properties.
+For a Noetherian ring the category of finitely generated -modules is an abelian category that lacks these properties.

 This result can be found as Theorem 7.34 on page 150 of Peter Freyd’s book Abelian Categories.
 His terminology is a bit outdated, in that he calls an abelian category “fully abelian” if admits a full and faithful exact functor to a category of -modules.
 See also the Wikipedia article for the idea of the proof.